 Here we go!

 The admission letters have been sent out and many undergraduate students are now thinking about a good start to their studies.
 Here are the most important hints and tips:

 The orientation week für international students

-The Orientation Week in the Summer Semester 2019 for international students at the University of Kassel will take place on 8 – 13 of April 2019.
+The orientation week in the winter term 2019/2020 for international students at the University of Kassel will take place on 7 – 12 of october 2019.

 The opening event is scheduled for Monday, 8 of April at 5 p.m. at the Campus Center, Moritzstrasse 18, lecture hall 4.